Alex Young (athlete)

 Alex Young (born September 1, 1994) is an American athlete who competes predominantly in the hammer throw.

 Early life

 Young grew up in Nashville, Tennessee.
 He moved multiple times to find the best training group, working two jobs to earn enough money and persevering to live his dream as a professional athlete.

 Professional career

 He represented the United States at the 2020 Summer Olympics and finished twelfth in Eugene, Oregon at the 2022 World Athletics Championships.

 Young has represented his country competing in the 2013 Pan American Junior Athletics Championships in Colombia and at the 2016 NACAC U23 Championships in El Salvador.
 He also competed at the 2016 Olympic Trials prior to competing in the 2017 World Championships in which he finished 20th and 2022 World Championships where Young placed 12th in the final.

+On 28 March 2026, he placed third behind Rudy Winkler and Trey Knight in the hammer throw at the USATF Winter Long Throws National Championship in Arizona with a throw of 74.57 metres.

 NCAA

 Young competed collegiately for Southeastern Louisiana University (SLU).
 In 2016 he became the first SLU athlete in any sport to win a national championship at the Division I level when he won the NCAA weight throw national title.
 He followed that by finishing second in the 2017 NCAA hammer throw behind Cornell's Rudy Winkler.